Behold a Pale Horse (film): Plot

 Footage depicts the events of the Spanish Civil War and a line of Spanish refugees crossing the border into France after defeat by the Francoists.
 Republican guerrilla fighter Manuel Artiguez turns away from the border and back toward Spain.
 His friends stop him, saying "Manuel, the war is over!"

 Twenty years later, a young boy named Paco asks a man named Pedro why Artiguez, who is legendary for his fierce resistance to Franco even after the defeat of the Republicans, has stopped his guerrilla raids against the Francoists in Spain.
 Pedro sends Paco into France to find his uncle and Artiguez.
-Paco tells Artiguez that he wants him to kill Viñolas, a Guardia Civil officer, as revenge for killing his father, and that his father was killed because he refused tell the police where to find Artiguez, whom Viñolas must capture if he is to retain his rank in the Guard.
+Paco tells Artiguez that he wants him to kill Viñolas, a Guardia Civil officer, as revenge for killing his father, and that his father was killed because he refused to tell the police where to find Artiguez, whom Viñolas must capture if he is to retain his rank in the Guard.

 Viñolas has learned that Artiguez's mother is dying and sets a trap at the hospital in San Martín to capture Artiguez, presuming that he will go there.
 A typical Republican sympathizer, she is contemptuous and deeply suspicious of all Catholic clergy, some of whom collaborated with Francoist Spain both during and after the war.
 In return for information about the layout of the hospital and surrounding area, Paco tells Artiguez to "bump into Viñolas" for him.

 Artiguez's mother asks a priest to warn her son to not visit her, as she knows that the Guard will be waiting for him.
 After Viñolas has laid his trap, Artiguez's mother dies, but Viñolas sends a spy, Carlos, to convince Artiguez that she is alive and that Artiguez should visit her.
 Artiguez is not at home when the priest arrives, so the priest tells Paco to pass the message that Artiguez's mother is already dead and that he should not to go to San Martín.
 The priest also gives Paco a letter to warn Artiguez that he had seen a collaborator at Guard headquarters.